bgp59/linux-stats-victoriametrics-importer/docs/proc_net_snmp6_metrics.md

 ### proc_net_snmp6_metrics_delta_sec

 Time in seconds since the last scan.
-The actual value corresponding to the configured desired `interval`.
+The real life counterpart (i.e. measured value) to the desired (configured) `interval`.
 This the basis for computing averages for `_kbps` suffix metrics.